-In 2001, Mimran founded Joseph Mimran & Associates, a consulting firm that works with global retailers, such as Woolworths in South Africa, Saks Fifth Avenue in the United States, and Coles in Australia.
-In 2003, Mimran designed home products for President’s Choice, followed by all general merchandise categories for Loblaw by 2009.
+Previously, Mimran co-founded Club Monaco, a cult brand that became known for its distinctive minimalist style, and has 150 stores across North America.
+He also founded Joseph Mimran & Associates, a consulting firm that works with global retailers, such as Woolworths in South Africa, Saks Fifth Avenue in the United States, and Coles in Australia.
+Mimran designed home products for President’s Choice, followed by all general merchandise categories for Loblaws.

 During his time as Chairman of the Fashion Design Council of Canada, Mimran helped grow Toronto Fashion Week into a global platform.
 He was the honorary Chairman of the inaugural Canadian Arts and Fashion Awards, and the recipient of the Canadian Style Award.
-He has also been recognized with The Design Exchange award along with his wife, Kimberley Newport-Mimran, the co-founder of Pink Tartan.
+Mimran has also been recognized with The Design Exchange award along with his wife, Kimberley Newport-Mimran, the co-founder of Pink Tartan.
 He’s been featured in publications including The New York Times, Bloomberg BusinessWeek, and The Globe and Mail.